SeanLossef/web-systems-development/lab4/README.txt

 The only difference is that 1a is a much more concise and elegant solution.

 Part 2:
+The event appears to first be called in the leaf element, and then in the parents, recursively.
+Every element in the tree calls an alert.

 Part 3:
 An .addEventListener() method was added that waited until the page was loaded before